degville/docs-cloud/en/install-maas.md

 GPU-accelerated CUDA processing.
 This allows Juju to target these capabilities when deploying applications that may use them.
 But they can also be used for organisational and management purposes.
-This is how we're going to use them, by adding a `compute` tag to the four Compute nodes and a `juju` tag to the node that will act as the Juju controller.
+This is how we're going to use them, by adding a `compute` tag to the four cloud nodes and a `juju` tag to the node that will act as the Juju controller.

 Tags are added from the `Machine summary` section of the same individual node page